doug-101/TreeTag/README.md

 The hamburger (three lines) menu includes commands for the configuration editor, the settings view and the undo list, all described in subsequent sections.
-There is also a command to export the current data to a TreeLine file.
+There are also commands to export the current data to a TreeLine file or to a CSV file.
+The CSV export gives options for field text to be as output (same as displayed) or as stored (better for re-import).

 ## Detail View